Blue-Winged Kookaburra Facts

 |Food||Snakes, fish, insects, frogs|

 |Characteristics||Looks almost identical to the laughing kookaburra|

-The blue-winged kookaburra is known for its special hobby: it loves hunting snakes.
+The blue-winged kookaburra is known for hunting snakes.
 It grabs them just behind the head and whacks them against a branch or rock.
 Eating the snake is a little trickier than catching it.
 It can’t cut it up with its beak.
 So after it’s swallowed the head, the rest of the body is still outside.
 The bird can only swallow it piece by piece, which looks pretty weird.

 Both birds look very similar.
 The difference is that the blue-winged kookaburra has a lot more blue feathers, light eyes and small black stripes on its eyes.

 The Blue-Winged Kookaburra is a Creative Nest Builder